 - Most property/casualty insurance does not cover flood damage.

-- The NFIP reports that nearly 20 percent of flood insurance claims are for property in moderate to low-risk areas.
+- The NFIP reports that nearly 20 percent of flood insurance claims come from properties located in moderate to low-risk areas.
 Even if your property is in an X Zone, take advantage of the low-risk, preferred rate policy.
 An existing policy offers rate advantages if the property is mapped into a higher-risk category in the future.

 - Floods are the most common natural disaster in the United States.